Newsletter winter 2023 – An inspiring visit to NY

 SCENARIO ANALYSIS

-The model is used for long term energy system and climate policy planning.
+The model is used for long-term energy systems and climate policy planning.

 TRAINING